ronnyml/snowplow-wiki/technical-documentation/1a-trackers/javascript-tracker/1-General-parameters-for-the-Javascript-tracker.md

 <a name="discoverRootDomain" />
 #### 2.2.19 Automatically discover and set the root domain

-If set the Tracker automatically discovers and sets the `configCookieDomain` value to the root domain.
+If the optional `discoverRootDomain` field of the argmap is set to `true`, the Tracker automatically discovers and sets the `configCookieDomain` value to the root domain.

 __NOTE__: If you have been setting this manually please note that the automatic detection does not prepend a '.' to the domain.
 For example a root domain of ".mydomain.com" would become "mydomain.com".
 This is because the library we use for setting cookies doesn't care about the difference.